GM3: A General Physical Model for Micro-Mobility Vehicles: RELATED WORKS

 \section{RELATED WORKS}

 {\bf Kinematic Bicycle Model (KBM)} is a simple and computationally inexpensive model that is accurate for low speeds~\cite{kooijman2008experimental}.
-However, it has considerable limitations in modeling high-speed dynamics and trajectories with high curvature. \cite{polackKBM2017} demonstrated that KBM only yielded consistent results for lateral acceleration $a_y<0.5\mu g$.
-In an experiment that aimed to improve KBM for higher lateral accelerations with an additional state variable~\cite{matute2019KBM}, the results show vehicle heading error growing significantly with the curvature due to under-steering in the simulation.
-This is because KBM does not account for lean or rider dynamics.
+However, it has limitations in modeling high-speed and high-curvature scenarios. \cite{polackKBM2017} demonstrated that KBM only yielded consistent results for lateral acceleration $a_y<0.5\mu g$.
+In an experiment that aimed to improve KBM for higher lateral accelerations ~\cite{matute2019KBM}, the results show vehicle heading error growing significantly with the curvature due to under-steering.
+This is because KBM does not account for lean or lateral slip.
 KBM is also not generalizable to other MMVs with different wheel configurations.

-{\bf Using a Tire Model} as a basis, vehicles with varying numbers of wheels in different positions can be simulated by applying the same tire model with adjusted parameters for the tires' physical properties and transforming the forces obtained from the brush model into the vehicle body frame. \cite{szabo2012vehicle} performed validation experiments of the brush model with a Chrysler Voyager, and the trajectories from the experiments closely matched the corresponding simulation results for low speeds.
+{\bf Using a Tire Model} as a basis, vehicles with varying numbers of wheels in different positions can be simulated by applying the same tire model to each tire and transforming the resulting forces into the vehicle body frame. \cite{szabo2012vehicle} validated the brush model with a Chrysler Voyager, and the experimental trajectories closely matched the corresponding simulation results for low speeds.
 In \cite{ozerem2019brush}, the brush model and a thermo-physical brush model were validated on a Formula SAE vehicle in extreme scenarios, such as high-speed lane changes.
 The qualitative and quantitative results show agreement between both models and the experimental data, with an average fitting error of 6.19\% for the basic brush model and 6.09\% for the thermo-physical model.
 The semi-empirical Magic Formula -- widely used for commercial purposes -- was also evaluated against the data and only provided a 0.46\% improvement over the brush model.
 These results demonstrate the viability of the brush model for simulating vehicle dynamics at low and high speeds.